 If for unforeseen reasons, such as low enrollment, and Youth Programs needs to cancel a program, we will reschedule it if possible.
 If rescheduling is not possible, we will issue full refunds or credits toward another activity.

 In some cases, credits are given in lieu of refunds and must be used for the specific program originally purchased.
-Credits must be used within the fiscal year (July 1 - June 30) they are given.
+Credits must be used within the summer they are given.

 On occasion, dismissal from camp may be necessary for behavior reasons.
 This action will take effect only after consultation among parents, camper and the Senior Assistant Director of Youth Programs.
 If a camper is dismissed for disciplinary reasons, there will be NO REFUND for the unused days.